Can You Pay an Employee Two Different Hourly Rates? Employer Considerations

 In this scenario, determine whether the employee’s “primary duty” is exempt or nonexempt.
 If the primary duty is exempt, the employee is exempt in both jobs.
 If the primary duty is nonexempt, the employee is nonexempt for both jobs, making them eligible for overtime pay.

-3. How will it impact overtime?
+3. How do you calculate overtime?

 If a nonexempt employee earning two different rates works overtime, you need to provide overtime pay.
 But, which rate do you calculate overtime based on?